 This component has not yet been implemented.
-HACSB intends to implement this component only if internal analysis demonstrates that it is necessary to ensure financial viability of the program without terminating assistance or serving fewer families.
+HACSB intends to implement this component only if internal analysis demonstrates that it is necessary to ensure financial viability of the program without terminating assistance or serving fewer families, and we continue to monitor leasing success and program costs to determine if implementation of this component is appropriate.